MCFpy/mcf/docs/short_api.md

 ## Variable Names

 - <a id="var_d_name"><strong>var_d_name</strong></a>
 	* Name of treatment.
+Pass over as string.

 - <a id="var_x_name_always_in_ord"><strong>var_x_name_always_in_ord</strong></a>
-  * Names of ordered variables, which should be always included when deciding on next split.
+  * Names of ordered variables, which should be always included when deciding on the next split.
+Pass over as a list of strings.

 - <a id="var_x_name_always_in_unord"><strong>var_x_name_always_in_unord</strong></a>
-  * Names of unordered variables, which should be always included when deciding on next split.
+  * Names of unordered variables, which should be always included when deciding on the next split.
+Pass over as a list of strings.

 - <a id="var_x_name_ord"><strong>var_x_name_ord</strong></a>
   *	Names of ordered features.
+Pass over as a list of strings.

 - <a id="var_x_name_unord"><strong>var_x_name_unord</strong></a>
   * Names of unordered features.
+Pass over as a list of strings.

 - <a id="var_x_name_remain_ord"><strong>var_x_name_remain_ord</strong></a>
   *	Names of unordered features.
+Pass over as a list of strings.

 - <a id="var_x_name_remain_unord"><strong>var_x_name_remain_unord</strong></a>
   * Names of variables excluded from preliminary feature selection.
-Default is None.
+The default is None.
+Pass over as a list of strings.

 - <a id="var_y_name"><strong>var_y_name</strong></a>
   * Name(s) of outcome variable(s).
+Pass over as a list of strings.

 - <a id="var_z_name_list"><strong>var_z_name_list</strong></a>
-  * Names of variables for heterogeneity analysis relevant for group treatment effects.
+  * Names of variables for heterogeneity analysis relevant to group treatment effects.
+Pass over as a list of strings.

 - <a id="var_z_name_ord"><strong>var_z_name_ord</strong></a>
-  * Names of ordered variables to define policy relevant heterogeneity.
+  * Names of ordered variables to define policy-relevant heterogeneity.
+Pass over as a list of strings.

 - <a id="var_z_name_unord"><strong>var_z_name_unord</strong></a>
-  * Names of unordered variables to define policy relevant heterogeneity.
+  * Names of unordered variables to define policy-relevant heterogeneity.
+Pass over as a list of strings.

 ## Parameters